What is System Testing?

 - Time-consuming and resource intensive

-- Requires proper environment and test data setup
+- Requires proper test environment and realistic test data setup

 System Testing Process